 - Insulin levels

-- Don't cut out carbs, just swap them.
+- Don't cut out carbohydrates, just swap them.
 Look at the foods you eat that fall into the medium or high GI groups and swap them to low GI alternatives.
 For example, instead of eating mashed potato which has a high GI of 83, swap it for sweet potatoes which can have a low GI of 44.

 - Lower the overall GI of a meal by eating fruits or vegetables at each meal or as snacks during the day.
 This is a good tip too if you're eating out - you can order a side dish of vegetables or salad with no dressing, or make your own with lemon.